bluesillybeard/Pinc2/readme.md

 - Xbox
     - It's basically just Windows (I think), should be pretty easy actually
 - Nintendo switch
-    - There seems to be a lack of info on how this could be done.
+    - This actually seems pretty simple.
+Nintendo seems to be OK with letting Switch code exist in open source code, although whether the SDK itself is freely available is another issue.
 - N64 would be funny
 - Playstation would also be funny
 - Microsoft DOS